Skip to main content

 1. Resist using your TFSA for short-term financial goals.

-2. Gifting savings to an TFSA
+2. Gifting savings to a TFSA

 Even though a spousal TFSA does not exist like with a RRSP, the higher income earner in your relationship can gift dollars to their partner.
 This can help achieve family income splitting and there is no negative impact on tax credits.
 There is no tax deduction like with a spousal RRSP, but the income earned in the TFSA is tax-free.
 If you have maxed out your RRSP contributions, this is a great strategy to consider.